jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ![Major allele fraction selection for genotyping of single-genome mappings](05-images/Figure_R29_SGB_AlleleFrequencySelection/singlereferencemapping_SNPcallingthreshold_selection_20190913.png)

 **Figure R29 | Distributions of majority allele (i.e. >50%) frequency of multi-allelic SNPs for each genus, across all production dataset calculus mappings to single genomes of representative core microbial taxa.** All mappings but _Actinomyces_ (reference: _Actinomyces dentalis_ DSM 19115) show that the most common highest frequency multi-allelic SNP bin is 70%.
-Calculated by selecting for each single-genome mapping the highest frequency multi-allelic SNP bin, from the ‘SNP Table’ of MultiVCFAnalyzer with a ‘homozygous’ threshold of 0.9, and ‘heterozygous’ threshold of 0.1 and minimum coverage threshold of 2.
+Calculated by selecting for each single-genome mapping the highest frequency multi-allelic SNP bin, from the 'SNP Table' of MultiVCFAnalyzer with a 'homozygous' threshold of 0.9, and 'heterozygous' threshold of 0.1 and minimum coverage threshold of 2.

 Aggregation of this across all mappings can be seen in `04-analysis/deep/competitive_mapping.backup/multiallelic_snps/`.